qinglian1105/tagui_demo_01/README.md

 __3. Results__ <br>

-As mentioned above, the programming of the process has two ways for different modes.<br>
+As mentioned above, the programming of the process has two ways for different modes.
+The pictures as below display part of code in tag-file and result in the terminal.<br>

 (1)headless mode<br>